-Special-status bat species with the potential for occurrence at the study area include Townsend's bigeared bat and pallid bat.
-Neither species was detected during the bat surveys performed for the project.
-Two bat species were detected by sight and/or sound within the study area during the nighttime acoustic survey period: canyon bat and Mexican free-tailed bat.
+Special-status bat species with the potential for occurrence at the study area include Townsend's bigeared bat, pallid bat, California leaf-nosed bat and Western mastiff bat.
+None of these species were detected during the bat surveys performed for the project.
+Two bat species were detected by sight and/or sound within the study area during the nighttime acoustic survey period: canyon bat and Mexican freetailed bat.
 Potential impacts to bats are typically related to lighting and project infrastructure.
 Nighttime lighting during construction and project operations could attract insects, which could attract foraging bats.
 Project infrastructure may pose a collision risk for bats.